Gratitude does show up in the small stuff such as a nice bed to sleep in, a warm cup of coffee, a text from a friend at just the right time.

 Think about the laughter you didn’t expect, the meal that turned out better than you thought, the smile from a stranger.
 These little pieces of light are worth noticing.

-In my situation, I struggle to with severe trismus.
+In my situation, I struggle to with severe trismus/lockjaw.
 Haven’t been able to open my mouth since 2006.
 Yeah, it sucks to not eat or talk normally like I use to.
 Sometimes it hits me hard with a train of emotions.
-I’m human.
-What helps me is that I know I am still able to eat everyday.
-I just have to purée my food and talk a bit slower.
+I am human.
+What helps me through the annoyance and pain is that I know I am still able to eat every day.
+I just have to purée my food and take more time to consume it.

-Point is that gratitude doesn’t erase our struggles, but it reminds us we’re not defined by them.
+Gratitude doesn’t erase our struggles, but it reminds us that we’re not defined by them.
 Some days it will come easily.
 Other days, it might feel far away.
 Even small sparks of thankfulness can make the situation better.